As violence rages, Syria holds referendum

 The new document would drop an article that makes Assad's Baath party the leader of state and society, allow for political pluralism and enact a presidential limit of two seven-year terms.

-State television showed video of officials stacking boxes of referendum ballots and preparing voting centers, and citizens interviewed said they planned to vote yes in the national interest.
+State television showed video of officials stacking boxes of referendum ballots and preparing voting centres, and citizens interviewed said they planned to vote yes in the national interest.

 Across the country, at least 72 people were killed in the conflict on Saturday, 24 of them in Homs, opposition groups said.